Piano Accompanying Studio

 Piano Accompanying

 Gregory Smith, a Texas native, began his piano studies at age 5.
 He graduated summa cum laude from Brigham Young University, receiving his BM in Piano Performance in 2021.
-His former instructors include Dr. Stephen Beus, Dr. Jeffrey Shumway, and Dr. James Rauscher.
+While at BYU, Gregory assisted the opera, concert choir, wind symphony, symphonic band, and various instrumental and vocal studios as a collaborative pianist.

-Gregory is currently pursuing a Master of Music degree in Piano Accompanying and Chamber Music at the Eastman School of Music, where he holds a graduate assistantship in studio accompanying.
-He is studying under the direction of Dr. Andrew Harley.
-Equally passionate about music theory, he is also pursuing an Advanced Certificate in Music Theory Pedagogy and serves as a teaching assistant in the theory department.
+Under the direction of Dr. Andrew Harley, Gregory completed his MM in Piano Accompanying and Chamber Music at Eastman in 2023, and he is currently pursuing his DMA studies in the same program.
+Equally passionate about music theory, he is also a candidate for the Advanced Certificate in Music Theory Pedagogy and serves as a teaching assistant in Eastman’s theory department.